Can You Use WebRTC for Developing Mobile and Web Apps?

 Native mobile WebRTC app development is more complicated than creating a web-based service.
 But it is absolutely the must if you want your iOS application to be fast.
 Here is the list of what you will need to go native.

-Another absolute necessity is a careful treatment of hardware and processor difference.
+- Another absolute necessity is a careful treatment of hardware and processor differences.
 A WebRTC audio chat will need microphones, Bluetooth, and speakers that are implemented differently across devices.
 At the same time, old Android phones and iPhones that work with 3G won’t support browser-to-browser video communication.

 To sum up, building a WebRTC based mobile application involves the same complications as working on web-based apps, but to a broader extent.
 Hopefully, it will get easier once Apple and Google implement more native APIs.